miqyastech/sizeit-android/README.md

 # Find My Size

-This library is helping me to find what is my current size for particular products like, Skirt, T-shirts, Tops, and others.
+This library is use to find what is my current size for particular products like, Skirt, T-shirts, Tops, and others.

 - At the first time it will take some input from users like Height(FT, CM), Weight(LBS, KG), Age, Stomach, and Hips.